alex3dd/python-cmdwrapper/README.md

-Wrap a Linux command and use it as a Python 3 function.
+Wrap a Linux command and use it as a Python method.

 # Author